Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 - Kruidvat as a pharmacy and drugstore chain specialising in health and beauty products
 - Etos as a grocery and drugstore
 - Holland & Barrett for buying natural beauty products and healthy food

+## Hardware stores
+Googlemap can show you several alternatives if you search for "Bouwmarkt"
+- HORNBACH
+- GAMMA
+- Praxis